 Location: Matobo Hills, Matopos National Park, Zimbabwe.
 It is 35 kms south of Bulawayo in Southern part of Zimbabwe.

-Location: Mother and Child Rock is an inselberg in the Matopos National Park which has been declared as UNESCO World Heritage Site in 2003.
+Description: Mother and Child Rock is an inselberg in the Matopos National Park, which has been declared as UNESCO World Heritage Site in 2003.
 It has been formed into this fantastic shape due to weathering of granite rocks at about 1475 meters above sea level.
-Erosion of softer parts of these rocks resulted into different shapes.
+Erosion of the softer parts of these rocks resulted into different shapes.
 These rocks are piled up like building blocks.

 #8.
 Balanced Rock, en route Orla Perć, Poland

 Location: En-route Orla Perc, Tatra Mountains, Poland.

 Description: This is a real adventure in Tatra Mountains.
 The rock is balanced at the edge of a cliff.
 Not very high, about 3 meters only and may be weighing between 10-15 tons.
 Going up and down on the mountain ridge is risky as the path is very narrow and one has to use ropes and chains at places.
 Orla Perc means Eagle's Path in English.
 Only experienced climbers should venture out here.